SwingDev/EasyInject/README.md

 ## License

-EasyInject is available under the MIT license.
+InjectGrail is available under the MIT license.
 See the LICENSE file for more info.